About Bracknell Forest Council

 On the lookout for a modern, user-friendly IT service desk

-Bracknell Forest Council was on the lookout for a centralised solution that would enable them to serve their customers better.
+Bracknell Forest Council was on the lookout for a centralized solution that would enable them to serve their customers better.
 Requirements from their new solution focussed on:

 1. Self-service capabilities to reduce agent workload